 Proforma Screening Solutions, LLC

 Purcellville, VA, 20132

-Proforma has further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/us/safe-harbor-complaints for more information and to file a complaint.
-By participating in the BBB EU Program, Proforma has made a commitment to meet the program’s strict requirements regarding how we treat and protect consumer information.
+Proforma has further committed to refer unresolved privacy complaints under the EU-U.S. Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit

 Furthermore, Proforma is governed by the Fair Credit Reporting Act regulations as enforced by the U.S. Federal Trade Commission.
+Proforma is subject to the investigatory and enforcement powers of the Federal Trade Commission.
 As a Virginia Limited Liability Company and a Credit Reporting Agency, we are also governed by the rules and regulations of the Commonwealth of Virginia.

 Proforma is a member of the National Association of Professional Background Screeners and strictly adheres to its professional standards, code of conduct, ethical business practices, and its promotion of compliance with the Fair Credit Reporting Act.

-This Policy may be amended from time to time, consistent with the requirements of the Safe Harbor Principles and the Fair Credit Reporting Act.
+This Policy may be amended from time to time, consistent with the requirements of the Privacy Shield Principles and the Fair Credit Reporting Act.
 Any such changes will be posted on this web page.